Pundi X (NPXS) Price Hits $0.0002 on Major Exchanges

-Pundi X (CURRENCY:NPXS) traded up 1.2% against the U.S. dollar during the 1-day period ending at 20:00 PM E.T. on August 29th.
-Pundi X has a total market capitalization of $46.89 million and approximately $1.24 million worth of Pundi X was traded on exchanges in the last 24 hours.
-During the last week, Pundi X has traded 2.6% lower against the U.S. dollar.
-One Pundi X coin can now be bought for approximately $0.0002 or 0.00000002 BTC on popular cryptocurrency exchanges.
+Pundi X (CURRENCY:NPXS) traded 9.5% lower against the dollar during the one day period ending at 19:00 PM Eastern on September 3rd.
+One Pundi X coin can currently be purchased for $0.0002 or 0.00000002 BTC on popular exchanges.
+Pundi X has a market capitalization of $39.16 million and approximately $2.27 million worth of Pundi X was traded on exchanges in the last day.
+Over the last week, Pundi X has traded 14.3% lower against the dollar.

 - IOStoken (IOST) traded 0.3% lower against the dollar and now trades at $0.0396 or 0.00000526 BTC.